Prize Amount: $500 and entrance in the CGS/ProQuest competition as an official University of Utah nominee

 For: all graduate students and graduates of the University of Utah who have defended an eligible dissertation

 The CGS/ProQuest Distinguished Dissertation Award recognizes dissertations that represent original work that makes an unusually significant contribution to the discipline.
 Each year, CGS and ProQuest choose two discipline fields as categories for the award.
-This year’s categories are Biological Sciences/Life Sciences and Humanities and Fine Arts.
+This year’s categories are Mathematics, Physical Sciences, and Engineering and Social Sciences.

 Students, administration, faculty, and staff may nominate dissertations for consideration.